rafaelpereirad/Data-Lakes-cloud-free-tier/README.md

 "**Apache Spark™** is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters."

-"**Oozie** is a workflow scheduler system to manage Apache Hadoop jobs."

 "**Superset** is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple line charts to highly detailed geospatial charts."

-"**Elasticsearch** is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
-As the heart of the Elastic Stack, it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease."

-"**Apache HBase®** is the Hadoop database, a distributed, scalable, big data store."

 "**PostgreSQL** is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance."